nixworks/public/news/2010/01/11/README.md

 ##### Perry v.
 Schwarzenegger
 ### ["Perry v.
 Schwarzenegger", a challenge to California Proposition 8 and likely a landmark case regarding same-sex marriage rights in the United States, begins in San Francisco. ](/news/2010/01/11/perry-v-schwarzenegger-a-challenge-to-california-proposition-8-and-likely-a-landmark-case-regarding-same-sex-marriage-rights-in-the-unit.md)
-_Context: Perry v.
-Schwarzenegger, reversed its legalization, landmark case, same-sex marriage, San Francisco_
+_Context: landmark case, reversed its legalization, San Francisco, Perry v.
+Schwarzenegger, same-sex marriage_

 ##### Ignacio Allende
 ### [Hundreds of prisoners are transferred from the Ignacio Allende prison in Veracruz, Mexico, in preparation for a controversial Mel Gibson film shoot.
 Protests from relatives of the prisoners are ignored. ](/news/2010/01/11/hundreds-of-prisoners-are-transferred-from-the-ignacio-allende-prison-in-veracruz-mexico-in-preparation-for-a-controversial-mel-gibson-fil.md)